dankygh/Rexix-T/README.md

 # Rexix-T
-My name is Michael Mireku a pharmacist by profession with keen interests in the field of public health, specifically health economics, health systems and antibiotic resistance.
-I look to honing my skills in research and data analysis.
+Michael Mireku here, a pharmacist by profession.
+Public health is my new thing, specifically health economics, health systems and antibiotic resistance.
+Research and data analysis skills would stand me out